linda-seiter/cmsc115_2252/week2/week2_lesson.md

 | 2    | 2     | 1051200 minutes    | 1051200 minutes    | Pass   |
 | 3    | 1000  | 525600000 minutes  | 525600000 minutes  | Pass   |
 | 4    | 5000  | 2628000000 minutes | 2628000000 minutes | Pass   |

+## Conclusion

+With functional testing, tests are developed based on requirements of what the program should do, rather than specific details of how it is implemented.
+The week#2 programming projects will be tested using the functional testing techniques presented in this lesson.
+Each test case should specify:

+- the user input
+- the expected output based on the requirements
+- the actual output based on the program execution
+- the test result of pass/fail

+## Resources

+Java files for this lesson are available at [https://github.com/linda-seiter/cmsc115_2252](https://github.com/linda-seiter/cmsc115_2252)

 <!--
 <style>